 The second work, Fortifying Distribution Networks Against Node-Based Disruptions, considers a similar problem setting as the previous work, which consists of a distribution network in which each node receives flow via a path from one or more source nodes, implying that a node's service level depends on flow from upstream nodes.
 Building on the previous work, this study expands the setting by assuming different disruption levels affecting each node.
 The problem is shown to be NP-Hard for general tree networks and general disturbance severity distributions.
-The study develops a heuristic algorithm for the serial systems by forming ‘supernodes’ that are based on iteratively reducing the problem into two-node subsystems and finding the exact solution using KKT conditions for each while providing the exact solution for two-level network systems.
+The study develops a heuristic algorithm for serial systems by forming ‘supernodes’ that are based on iteratively reducing the problem into two-node subsystems and finding the exact solution using the KKT conditions for each, while providing the exact solution for two-level network systems.
 Computational test results establish the effectiveness of the proposed heuristic approaches in terms of generating fast and near-optimal solutions.
 Currently, this work is being extended to include convex cost functions for fortifying the nodes and multiple sources that could provide service through different paths in the network.
 Addressing these challenges could better reflect the characteristics the real-life distribution networks that are vulnerable to natural hazards and manmade disruptions.

 Healthcare Applications

 The first work, Block Scheduling in Two-stage Outpatient Clinics: Appointment Template Design, submitted to IISE Transactions, develops an outpatient appointment scheduling system for two-stage outpatient clinics under patient heterogeneity and service time uncertainty.
-The problem setting consists of a two-stage outpatient clinic with one physician assistant in the first stage and one physician in the second, in which all patients receive treatment first at stage 1, then they may continue to stage 2 if they need further treatment.
-The objective of the study is to find daily appointment templates, based on block scheduling, that minimize a weighted sum of performance metrics including the healthcare providers’ idle time and overtime and patient waiting time.
+The problem setting consists of a two-stage outpatient clinic with one physician’s assistant in the first stage and one physician in the second, in which all patients receive treatment first at stage 1, and may continue to stage 2 if they need further treatment.
+The objective of the study is to find daily appointment templates, based on block scheduling, that minimize a weighted sum of performance metrics, including the healthcare providers’ idle time and overtime and patient waiting time.
 A block schedule divides the overall schedule into several time blocks and assigns patients of different types into each block in proportion to their daily demand.
 In this way, the workload is balanced throughout the day and for multiple blocks.
 Since the problem is shown to be strongly NP-Hard, a heuristic algorithm was developed.
-The study was expanded to include stochastic service times and develop a stochastic programming model.
+The study was expanded to include stochastic service times and a stochastic programming model.
 The heuristic algorithm provides a no-idle time appointment template that is easily implementable under deterministic service times and yields an efficient block schedule under practically relevant conditions with service time uncertainty.
 Comparing the heuristic to a First Come, First Appointment scheduling rule, it was demonstrated that the heuristic is able to better minimize provider idle time, which mimics many real-life settings where clinics prioritize the efficiency of the healthcare providers.